tdbe/tdbe.github.io/_posts/2025-11-28-mrp-volumetric-lights-are-broken.markdown

 	<figcaption>Yes, EVERYONE's MRP lights has these problems.</figcaption>
 </figure>

-No I mean it, all the fancy papers, engines, shadertoys, and rockstar authors (who for the record I believe to be smarter than me), have the same problems.
-I don't want to throw anyone under the bus, but go to literally any pretty shadertoy or engine that features line or tube lights, and cycle the metallic & specular components, point the light at these odd angles against a wall and a sphere, change your view angles, and you see these deal-breaking problems.
+No I mean it, all the fancy papers, engines, shadertoys, rockstar authors (who for the record I believe to be smarter than me), have the same artifacts.
+Not throwing anyone under the bus but go to literally any pretty shadertoy or engine that features line or tube lights, and cycle the specular component, point the light at these odd angles against a wall and a sphere, change your view angles, and you see these deal-breaking problems.

 # The solution:
-My shader is here and the function is `MRPointOnTubeLight` with plenty of comments, but let's discuss high level. (`todo:` make cleaner shader for the article).
+My shader is here and the function is `MRPointOnTubeLight` with plenty of comments, but let's discuss high level. (`todo:` make cleaner shader for the article 🙃).

 We need to handle all these things and their problems: